Archery Merit Badge

 - Do ONE of the following:

-- Shooting at an 80-centimeter (32-inch) five-color target using the 10 scoring regions, make a minimum score of 160.
-Accomplish this in the following manner:
+- Shooting at an 80-cenmeter (32-inch) five-color target using the 10 scoring regions, make a minimum score of 160 points.
+Accomplish this in the following manner: Shoot 15 arrows in five-arrow ends, at a distance of 10 yards AND Shoot 15 arrows in five-arrow ends, at a distance of 15 yards.

 Archery Merit Badge Requirement 5 Helps and Answers

-Mastering the Steps of Shooting
+Mastering the Eleven Steps of Shooting for the Archery Merit Badge

 Marking the Nocking Point